 Annual Physical Examinations

-At Avance Care, we believe that an annual physical is the most critical preventive care service you need to not only keep you healthy, but catch silent killers like heart disease, cancer, and chronic conditions like diabetes.
+At Avance Care, we believe that an annual physical is the most critical preventive care service you need not only to keep you healthy, but catch silent killers like heart disease and cancer, as well as chronic conditions like diabetes.

-We offer more than a standard doctor’s office that often just skim the surface with a basic examination.
-Our physicals are comprehensive, personalized to your needs, and evidence based.
+We offer more than a standard doctor’s office that often just skims the surface with a basic examination.
+Our physicals are comprehensive, personalized to your needs, and evidence-based.

 Get your annual physical at Avance Care and have peace of mind.

-Our physicals are more expansive than standard doctor’s offices.
+Our physicals are more expansive than those offered at standard doctor’s offices.
 Our goals for your complete history and physical examination every year include:

 - Assess your risk for and discuss the prevention of cardiovascular disease and diabetes